 In other cases, a merchant may want to prevent all of its affiliates from earning commissions off of certain codes.
 In these scenarios, the system simply ignores all affiliate relationships entirely—granting no commission at all.
 The merchant absorbs only the discount, without having to pay any affiliate on top of it.

-More Comprehensive Options
+More Comprehensive Options for Monitoring Coupon Codes

 These methods can help almost any coupon-running company become more responsive to risks.
 With a broad stroke, they can clear out some of the more obvious issues in their program.
 Efficiently—and often at low cost.